Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 ### General progressive form

-In SFGPL, we can make a simple progressive form as in ⑥ without considering the phases ① to ⑤ in the previous section.
+In SFGPL, we can make a simple progressive form as in ⑥ without considering the aspects ① to ⑤ in the previous section.
 The SFGPL can be expressed in the progressive form meaning "I am wearing the dress." as follows.

 ```SFGPL